DiagRAMS-Technologies/api-docs/contents/pages/data-bridge.md

 - A **sensorId**: allowing to uniquely identify a sensor thanks to a character string,
 - An optional **valueName** field: corresponding to a value associated with the sensor for a specific variable (by default &quot;none&quot;), it is useful for example to indicate the x/y/z axes of an accelerometer.
 This field can only contain letters (lowercase and uppercase), numbers or underscores (\_),
 - A **date**: indicating the UTC date of the reading in ISO format (UTC => universal time),
-- A **value**: corresponding to its value at this time, this value must imperatively be a number (a value like **value: '3.14'** will be refused, use **value: 3.14** instead),
+- A **value**: corresponding to its value at this time, this value must imperatively be a number (a value like `"value": "3.14"` will be refused, use `"value": 3.14` instead),
+- An optional **precision** field indicating the quality of the value.
+The precision is an integer between 0 and 100.
-- An optional **labels** field: for data tagging purposes, enabling specific tags or categories to be assigned to associated data, making it easier to organize, classify and further process.
+- An optional **labels** field: for data labeling purposes, enabling specific labels to be assigned to data, making it easier to organize, classify and further process.
+The labels field is an array with one or more labels e.g. `labels: ["label1", "label2"]`.

 **Warning**: the pair sensorId/valueName must be unique for each sensor.